-[Click here for Figure 10: Core transit corridor with overhead utility zone.]
+Figure 8:Core transit corridor with overhead utility zone.

-[Click here for Figure 11: Core transit corridor with overhead utility zone at curb.]
+Figure 9:Core transit corridor with overhead utility zone at curb.

-c.
+- the property line.
+Utility lines within the right-of-way shall be placed underground or relocated to the rear of the site to the maximum extent practicable.
+[See Figure 9.] - b.
+Where electric utilities remain overhead and are located behind the curb, an overhead utility zone shall be provided so that no portion of the building is located within a 10-foot radius of the energized conductor.
+This overhead utility zone shall be in addition to the minimum planting zone, clear zone, and supplemental zone (if provided).
+Options for street tree planting and sidewalk placement in combination with overhead utilities are illustrated in Figures [10]8 and [11]9. - c.
 On lots with a depth of 120 feet or less and where electric utilities remain overhead and are located behind the curb, alternative trees from the list identified in Section 2.2.2.B.1.b. above may be used so that the trees can be located beneath, rather than offset from, the overhead electric utilities.

-4. Alternative Requirements For Shallow Lots.
+4. Alternative Requirements for Shallow Lots

 On lots with a depth of 150 feet or less, the total sidewalk may be reduced to 12 feet, consisting of a seven-foot minimum planting zone and a five-foot clear zone.

-5. [Alternative Requirements for On Street Parallel and Head in Parking.
+5. [Alternative Requirements for On-Street Parallel and Head-in Parking]

-a.
-A VMU development is entitled as a matter of right to parallel or head-in parking so long as such parking is provided in a cut in inside of the existing curb line immediately abutting the development.
+- [a.
+A VMU development is entitled as a matter of right to parallel or head-in parking so long as such parking is provided in a cut-in inside of the existing curb line immediately abutting the development.
 (See Figure 12.)
-Council policy is to permit parallel or head-in parking along Core Transit Corridors as part of Council policy to promote pedestrian-oriented VMU development and greater density on these corridors.

-Click here for figure 12: Optional parallel parking located inside of the existing curb line.

-(i) A site plan proposal to include parallel or head-in parking under this provision may only be denied or modified through the following procedure:

-(1) The Director of Public Works seeks a waiver of this Council policy for the VMU development in question; and

-(2) The Urban Design Officer makes an af- firmative determination that the requested denial or modification of par-allel or head in parking will not undermine Council policy for Core Transit Corridors; and

-(3) The Director of Public Works presents this request for waiver of Council policy at a regularly called meeting of the Austin City Council within 45 days of the site plan being filed; and

-(4) Council approves the Director's request for waiver.

-(ii) If the affected property owner objects to the request for waiver of Council policy and sub-mits a written objection, an affirmative vote by a super majority of the Council shall be required to approve the waiver.
+Council policy is to permit parallel or head-in parking along Core Transit Corridors as part of Council policy to promote pedestrian-oriented VMU development and greater density on these corridors.] - [(i.)
+A site plan proposal to include parallel or head-in parking under this provision may only be denied or modified through the following procedure:] - [(1)The Director of Public Works seeks a waiver of this Council policy for the VMU development in question; and] - [(2)The Urban Design Officer makes an affirmative determination that the requested denial or modification of parallel or head-in parking will not undermine Council policy for Core Transit Corridors; and] - [(3) The Director of Public Works presents this request for waiver of Council policy at a regularly called meeting of the Austin City Council within 45 days of the site plan being filed; and] - [(4) Council approves the Director's request for waiver.] - [(ii) If the affected property owner objects to the request for waiver of Council policy and submits a written objection, an affirmative vote by a supermajority of the Council shall be required to approve the waiver.]

-(iii) If the Council does not act on the waiver request within 45 days of the site plan being filed, the site plan provisions relating to head-in or parallel parking shall be approved administratively.
+[(iii)If the Council does not act on the waiver request within 45 days of the site plan being filed, the site plan provisions relating to head-in or parallel parking shall be approved administratively.]